-Take your jointed head, and slip the cotter pin joint thru the neck opening.
-Now turn the body slightly inside out, so you can slip the 2nd neck disc and 2nd metal washer over the cotter pin that is now sticking into the inside of the bear's body.
+Take your jointed head, and slip the joint hardware thru the neck opening.
+Now turn the body slightly inside out, so you can slip the 2nd neck disc and 2nd large washer over the hardware that is now sticking into the inside of the bear's body.
+Now secure your joint. (turn the cotterpin, tighten the nut...)